-How to tell if I am doing these activities?
+How to tell if I am doing low-intensity activities?

 2) Moderate-intensity activities

-A counterpart of: getting out of bed and sitting down at the desk.
+It is a counterpart of getting out of bed and sitting down at the desk.

-These activities definitely require some energy from you but they are not that tiring.
-It’s running 5 km when you already know that you can run 10 if you want to.
+These activities require some energy from you, but they are not that tiring.
+It’s running 5 km when you already know that you can run ten if you want to.
 You still need to put your shoes on.
 You still need to go out and sweat.
-But in the end, the overall progress is not so great
+But in the end, the overall progress is not so significant.

 In the world of language learning, it’s a B2 level.
 You can talk and express yourself relatively fluently.

 You can read most of the articles you want.
 So you do.
 And you note down some words.
 But not too many because you’re already quite good.